Have you optimized your website for ChatGPT yet?

 Consider integrating with OpenAI tools if API exposure fits your use case

-If you’ve already optimized your website with best practice “traditional” SEO, your brand should be fine with Google’s new AI features.
+If you’ve already optimized your website with best practice “traditional” SEO, your brand should be fine with Google’s new AI features such as AI Overviews and AI Mode.
 Their AI ‘bot’ Gemini powers Google’s AI Overviews and new AI Mode, which are heavily integrated into organic search.

 Optimization strategy: